 3. Going on Family Adventures

 I love moments like this; we talk about them for years afterwards.
-We try to take a vacation of some type every year because of those moments.
+We try to take an eco adventure trip or a vacation of some type every year because of those moments.
 The kids are only a certain age once, and those are opportunities we won’t get back.

 “Vacation” scares some people because makes you think of money flying out the window as you drive down the highway.
 And no, travel isn’t cheap.
 But it isn’t unattainable.
 For us, it’s just a part of our annual budget.
 Depending on the year, what we do and how long we go can vary quite a bit.
 Once we even had a “staycation.”
 The point is to do something special that helps build your family unity and creates memories.